Avenire/ninja-maxxphelper/README.md

 ```
 # Known Issues
 - [`considerG1DoubleXPGlitch=1`][Death Alerts] Killing NPC too fast after they got up from unconscious may not detect lost XP
-- **[XP NPC Locator] If locator is on when saving the game, spheres get archived and on reload are permanently visible**
-- [XP NPC Locator] NPC Locator performance (especially in G2 NotR)
 - Memory is not released correctly between reloads (yet)

 1. Currently testing in Gothic 1.